Ouranosinc/cowbird/docs/components.rst

 --------

 Each handler is associated to a service and is used to process different events and to keep the different services of the platform synchronized.
-Handlers are useful for example to process users or permissions changes, or to manage file modification events.
+Handlers are useful for example to process user or permission changes, or to manage file modification events.

 .. _components_geoserver: